-The commercial feels entirely different from the previous one that aired just a year before.
+The commercial shows how Winter Studio had taken matters in their hands, feeling entirely different from the one that aired just a year before.
 The kid now has a vaguely realistic teenager voice and Zenga looks like he’s bored out of his mind, but that’s fair.

 The cartridges are still called “cassettes” though, which is strange since even the game manuals called them “cartucce” (cartridges).
 “Forza Italia” says Zenga at the end, already looking at the not so distant future.